Monadic-DNA/GWASifier/README.md

 Load the contents of the TSV file into the SQLite database using your favorite method.

-### Running the GWAS Catalog Explorer
+### Running the Monadic DNA Explorer

-The repository now includes a Next.js single-page application for exploring studies stored in `localdata/gwas_catalog.sqlite`.
+The repository includes a Next.js single-page application for exploring studies stored in `localdata/gwas_catalog.sqlite`.

 ```bash
 npm install